 Snugs

-In traditional Dublin pubs, snugs are small side booths where quieter conversations happen.
+In traditional Dublin pubs, snugs are small spaces where quieter conversations happen.
 These snugs are simply places where readers can talk freely as they move through Ulysses.

 Here are a few already open — or let us know if there's one you'd like to start.